YouTube Music

-YouTube Music is a music streaming service developed by YouTube, a subsidiary of Google.
-It provides a tailored interface for the service, oriented towards music streaming, allowing users to browse through songs and music videos on YouTube based on genres, playlists, and recommendations.
+YouTube Music is a music streaming service developed by the American video platform YouTube, a subsidiary of Google.
+The service is designed with an interface that allows users to simultaneously explore music audios and music videos from YouTube-based genres, playlists and recommendations.
+On December 1, 2020, YouTube Music replaced Google Play Music as Google's primary brand for music streaming.
+In April 2023, the service expanded its offerings to include support for podcasts shortly before Google Podcasts was shut down.

-The service also offers a premium tier, which enables ad-free playback, audio-only background playback, and downloading songs for offline playback.
-These subscription benefits are also offered to subscribers of YouTube Premium.
-The service superseded Google Play Music as Google's main brand for music streaming on December 1, 2020.
+YouTube Music also features a premium tier that provides several benefits to paying subscribers.
+These include ad-free playback, the ability to play audio in the background, and the option to download songs for offline listening.
+These benefits are also bundled with and available to subscribers of YouTube Premium.

 History

 The YouTube Music app was unveiled in October 2015 and released the following month; its release came alongside the unveiling of YouTube Premium (originally called YouTube Red), a larger subscription service that covers the entirety of the YouTube platform, including the Music app.
-Although redundant to Google's existing Google Play Music All Access subscription service, the app is designed for users who primarily consume music through YouTube.
+Although redundant to Google's existing Google Play Music All Access subscription service, the app was designed for users who primarily consume music through YouTube.

-On May 17, 2018, YouTube announced a new version of the YouTube Music service, including a web-based desktop player and redesigned mobile app, more dynamic recommendations based on various factors, and the use of Google artificial intelligence technology to search songs based on lyrics and descriptions.
+On May 17, 2018, YouTube announced a new version of the YouTube Music service, including a web-based desktop player and redesigned mobile app, more dynamic recommendations based on various factors, and Google artificial intelligence technology to search songs based on lyrics and descriptions.
 In addition, YouTube Music became a separate subscription service (positioned as a more direct competitor to Apple Music and Spotify), offering ad-free and background/audio-only streaming, and downloading for offline playback, for music content on YouTube.
-The service's benefits will continue to be available as part of the existing YouTube Premium (formerly YouTube Red) service and to Google Play Music All Access subscribers.
-The YouTube Music subscription is priced in line with its competitors at US$9.99 per-month; the price of YouTube Premium was concurrently increased to $11.99 for new subscribers.
+The service's benefits continued to be available as part of the existing YouTube Premium service and to Google Play Music All Access subscribers.
+The YouTube Music subscription was priced in line with its competitors at US$9.99 per month; the price of YouTube Premium was concurrently increased to $11.99 for new subscribers.

 In 2018, YouTube Music reached multiple sponsorship agreements with Dick Clark Productions to serve as a partner for its television specials Dick Clark's New Year's Rockin' Eve and the American Music Awards.

 YouTube Music became available on Google Assistant smart speakers (including Google Nest smart speakers) on April 18, 2019, with feature-limited ad-supported playback available for non-subscribers in only a limited number of countries.

+In July 2024, YouTube Music became available on Tesla cars.